aniuzhong/ffplay-sa/README.md

 Feature experiments (`experiment/*`) never touch `fftools/` or `shim/`: they inject hooks into a build-tree copy of ffplay.c at configure time and carry their own sources, targets and CMake option — any branch can still build the plain upstream binary.
-See `gain/README.md` for the volume-gain experiment.
+Each experiment documents its hooks and caveats in its own sub-README.